zefie/BeatnikProject2019/README.md

 Therefore we will always need admin at least once.
 But if we install a junction (kinda like a symlink for those linux folks), then we can just point %WINDIR%\patches.hsb to our local folder, thus not needing admin each time you switch a patchset in the future.

-However you still need to restart the program due to the Beatnik Library not releasing the patchset.
+However, you still need to restart the program due to the Beatnik Library not releasing the patchset.
-Bewcause of this, I have added features to help the program resume where you left off, if you choose "Yes" when the patcher asks if you would like to run the player again.
+Because of this, I have added features to help the program resume where you left off, if you choose "Yes" when the patch bank switcher asks if you would like to run the player again.

 ## Note regarding Firewalls: